alexgibson/alxgbsn.co.uk/_posts/2017-12-08-adding-a-service-worker-to-jekyll.md

 }
 {% endhighlight %}

-In order to get Jekyll to parse the JavaScript here I had to trick it into thinking the file is a piece of YAML front matter.
+In order to get Jekyll to parse the JavaScript here, I had to trick it into thinking the file is a piece of YAML front-matter.
 You can do this by inserting two rows of three dashes at the top of the service worker file.
 I also used Jekll's date/time functions to automatically version the Service Worker each time the static site is generated:

 {% highlight javascript %}{% raw %}
 ---